MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 * Make the function call on the client corresponding to the remote API.
 These often take the name of the resource being constructed and a metadata object that defines the parameters to use during creation.

-Note that the `to.StringPtr()` function is used to perform a type conversion here.
+The `to.StringPtr()` function is used to perform a type conversion here.
 The parameters structs for methods of the SDK almost exclusively take pointers, so these methods are provided to make the type conversions easy.
-See the documentation for the [autorest.to]() module for the complete list and behavor of convenience converters.
+See the documentation for the [autorest.to](https://godoc.org/github.com/Azure/go-autorest/autorest/to) module for the complete list and behavor of convenience converters.

-Take note that in this case, the `CreateOrUpdate()` operation returns a pointer to a struct.
+The `CreateOrUpdate()` operation returns a pointer to a struct.
 This indicates a short-running operation that is meant to be synchronous, which does not apply to every method in the SDK.
 In the next section, you'll see an example of a long-running operation and how to interact with them.

-Note that the function is called `createOrUpdate()`, which indicates that creation does not _necessarily_ fail if the group already exists.
-Instead, if possible, Azure tries to _update_ the settings on the resource.

 ### Performing the deployment

 Once the group to contain its resources is created, it's time to run the deployment.
-This code will be broken up into two chunks, to make it a little easier to discuss.
+This code will be broken up into two chunks, to make it easier to understand.

 ```golang
 func createDeployment() (resources.DeploymentExtended, error) {